-In either case, the modification of the contract in case of decommitment at project level shall take the form of a decision of the legal representative of the MA, which will be notified to the LB and which becomes part of the contract.
+The Managing Authority may decommit/use the remaining funds following the finalization of public procurement procedures and/or public procurement contracts at project level.
+The modification of the contract in case of decommitment at project level shall take the form of a decision of the legal representative of the MA, which will be notified to the LB and which becomes part of the contract.